Home ยป How We Help ยป Entrepreneur Centre ยป Miinikaanan Badakidoon Grant Program

 You are eligible for Miinikaanan Badakidoon if you are:

-- Proposing a new business
+- Proposing a new start-up business that will be launched within 4-6 months

 - Prepared to commit to your business full-time by dedicating full-time hours (at least 35 hours per week) to running the business